-Class Subject Catalog Course Title Туре Cr Course Description Pre/Co-Requisites FDTN 112 Drawing II STU 3.00 This course is an introduction to the visualization of form, Prerequisites: FDTN-111 or equivalent course. thought and expression through the drawing process.
-Concepts are introduced by lectures, discussions, demonstrations, research, and assigned projects.
-Designed to provide a broad introductory experience, students will experiment with a wide variety of media, tools, techniques and subjects to develop drawing expertise and problem solving skills related to design and composition.
-Course work will be assessed through critique, facilitating self-assessment, and the growth of both a visual and verbal vocabulary.
-The focus of the course is to provide awareness of the full range of ways in which drawing is used as a tool for both self-expression and communication.
-FDTN 121 2D Design I STU 3.00 This course is a structured, cumulative introduction to the basic Undergraduate Art and Design elements and principles of two-dimensional design.
-Organized to create a broad introductory experience, the course focuses on the development of both a visual and a verbal vocabulary as a means of exploring, developing and understanding two- dimensional compositions.
+FDTN 121 2D Design I STU 3.00 This course is a structured, cumulative introduction to the basic elements and principles of two-dimensional design.
+Organized to create a broad introductory experience, the course focuses on the development of both a visual and a verbal vocabulary as a means of exploring, developing and understanding two-dimensional compositions.
 Concepts are introduced through lectures, discussions, demonstrations, research, assigned projects and critiques.
 The course addresses a wide variety of media, tools, techniques both traditional and technological, and theoretical concepts to facilitate skill development and experimentation with process.
 Visual comprehension, the ability to organize perceptions and horizontal thinking that crosses other disciplines and theories, are key foundational components to the development of problem solving skills.
 Accumulative aspects of the curriculum included the exploration of historical and cultural themes and concepts intertwined with aspects of personal interpretation and experience.
-I l

-Class Subject Catalog Course Title Туре Cr Course Description Pre/Co-Requisites FDTN 122 2D Design II STU 3.00 This course is the second semester of a sequential, structured introduction to the basic elements and principles of two-dimensional design.
+This course is restricted to College of Art and Design students.
+FDTN 122 2D Design II STU 3.00 This course is the second semester of a sequential, structured introduction to the basic elements and principles of two-dimensional design.
 Organized to create a broad introductory experience, students will build upon the visual and a verbal vocabulary, media, techniques, skill development and processes acquired during the fall semester.
 This term will also focus on the comprehensive exploration of color theory as well as dealing with conceptualization and more advanced issues related to problem solving.
 Accumulative aspects of the curriculum included the exploration of historical and cultural themes and concepts intertwined with aspects of personal interpretation and experience.
-FDTN 131 3D Design I STU 3.00 This course presents a progressive study over two-semesters in terminology, visual principles, exploration, concept generation, process, and techniques of three-dimensional design.
+Prerequisites: FDTN-121 FDTN 131 3D Design I STU 3.00 This course presents a progressive study over two-semesters in terminology, visual principles, exploration, concept generation, process, and techniques of three-dimensional design.
 Using hands-on problem solving, student will develop an informed understanding of the 3D form and space with an emphasis on the elements and principles of visual design and their function as the building blocks and guidelines for ordering a 3D composition.
 A heightened awareness of form and space will be developed through lecture, assigned projects, and critiques.
 Students will also develop a personal awareness of problem seeking and solving, experimentation, and critical analysis.
-Note: May be taken as a one-semester offering Undergraduate Art and Design FDTN 132 3D Design II STU 3.00 This is the second-semester of a sequential course.
+Note: May be taken as a one-semester offering College of Art and Design Students FDTN 132 3D Design II STU 3.00 This is the second-semester of a sequential course.
 The focus is on composing three-dimensional form and its relationship to space.
 Students will build on their prior term experiences, which include the introduction to 3D principles, materials, and building processes.
 Students will develop the sophisticated skill of conceptualization.
 More advanced problems will be assigned and students will have the opportunity to explore a wide range of material and process possibilities for their resolution.
 A heightened awareness of idea development and design research will be explored.
 Inclusion of 21st century themes in the arts of social cultural and community.
+Prerequisites: FDTN-131